OCA/account-invoicing/stock_picking_invoicing/README.rst

 #.
 Into the Tree view, you can select many pickings and create a grouped invoice;
 #.
 If at least an invoice is created for a picking, a new "Invoicing" tab appears.

 If an invoice (not refund) is cancelled or deleted, invoice status of related picking is automatically updated to "To be invoiced".

+Also about the cancellation of stock moves linked to invoices/bills:

+* Attempt to cancel a picking linked to invoices/bills.
+* If the user is not part of the group "Allow to cancel stock move linked to invoice/bill", an error will be raised, preventing the cancellation.
+* Members of the group can proceed with the cancellation without restrictions.

 Changelog
 =========